Slash (musician): Early life

 Saul Hudson was born in Hampstead, London, on 23 July 1965, but raised in Blurton, a small suburb in Stoke-on-Trent, until age 6, before moving to Los Angeles, California.
+His father, Anthony Hudson, is an English artist known for creating album covers for musicians such as Neil Young and Joni Mitchell.
+His mother, Ola Hudson (died 2009), was an African-American fashion designer who created outfits for artists including John Lennon and The Pointer Sisters.
 He was named after cartoonist Saul Steinberg.
-His mother, Ola J. Hudson (née Oliver; 1946–2009), was an African American fashion designer and costumier.
+His mother, Ola J. Hudson (née Oliver; 1946–2009), was an African-American fashion designer and costumier.
 His father, Anthony Hudson, is an English artist.
 Although there has been speculation, Slash has refuted the claims that his father is Jewish.
 Of his mixed background, Slash has remarked, "As a musician, I've always been amused that I'm both British and black; particularly because so many American musicians seem to aspire to be British while so many British musicians, in the '60s in particular, went to such great pains to be black."